Jon Corto

-Jon Corto (born September 3, 1984 in Orchard Park, New York) is a former American football linebacker.
-He was originally signed by the Buffalo Bills as an undrafted free agent in 2007.
-He played college football at Sacred Heart.
+Jon Corto (born September 3, 1984) is an American former professional football player who was a safety in the National Football League (NFL).
+He was signed by the Buffalo Bills as an undrafted free agent in 2007.
+He played college football for the Sacred Heart Pioneers.

 Early life

 Corto played his high school football in Orchard Park, New York.
 He grew up a fan of the Buffalo Bills and lived only a few miles from the team's stadium.

 College career

-In his senior year, Corto had a team-leading 104 tackles, 54 solo, ranking second in the conference.
+In his senior year at Sacred Heart University, Corto had a team-leading 104 tackles, 54 solo, ranking second in the conference.
 He averaged 9.5 tackles per game with 4.5 sacks and 11.0 tackles for loss on the year.
 For his stellar senior year he received 2006 All-American honors as well as first-team All-Northeast Conference.

 He finished his career at SHU as the program's second all-time leading tackler with 300 tackles over four years, he added 15 sacks as well.